GSSJacky/k8sCache/README.md

 -Rest API Capability

-# Parameters & default value when creating a geode cluster or wan gateways by helm install command:
+# Parameters & default value when creating a cluster by helm command

 ```
 #image parameters